gev87/Foodies/README.md

-Here we deeply use Next js app router , using its structural files like "layout", "page","loading", "not-found" and "error" files, and handling css in modules.We use server actions , server components, "better-sqlite3" package to interact with database,"slugify" to add slags,"xss" to prevent Cross-Site Scripting (XSS) attacks, work with useActionState() and useFormStatus() hook.We also have an advanced usage of 'file' type html input element ,by changing default styling, using FileReader object to upload certein types of images , we also  triggering cache revalidation, and adding static and dyncamic metadata to the app.
+This project leverages Next.js's app router, making use of structural files like "layout", "page", "not-found", and "error".
+CSS is handled using modules for better organization and maintainability.
+Key features include:

+Server Actions and Components: Utilizing server actions and server components for efficient data handling and rendering.
+Database Interaction: Using the "better-sqlite3" package to interact with the SQLite database.
+Slug Generation: Implementing the "slugify" package to create slugs for URLs.
+XSS Protection: Using the "xss" package to sanitize input and prevent Cross-Site Scripting (XSS) attacks.
+Form Handling: Working with hooks like useActionState() and useFormStatus() for managing form state.
+File Uploads: Advanced usage of the 'file' HTML input element, including custom styling and using the FileReader object to upload specific types of images.
+Cache Revalidation: Implementing strategies to trigger cache revalidation.
+Metadata Management: Adding both static and dynamic metadata to enhance the application's SEO and user experience.
+This application demonstrates a comprehensive usage of Next.js features and best practices, providing a robust example of a full-stack web application.